 Traci Hunter Abramson was born in Arizona, where she lived until moving to Venezuela for a study-abroad program.
-After graduating from BYU, she worked for the Central Intelligence Agency for several years, eventually resigning in order to raise her family.
+After graduating from Brigham Young University, she worked for the Central Intelligence Agency, eventually resigning in order to raise her family.
 She credits the CIA with giving her a wealth of ideas as well as the skills needed to survive her children’s teenage years.
-She considers shoes an optional accessory which became evident when she won her first two Whitney Awards.
-She currently lives in Virginia with her family where she enjoys sports, travel, writing, and coaching high school swimming.
+She has written more than twenty bestselling novels and is a three-time Whitney Award winner.
+When she’s not writing, Traci enjoys spending time with her husband and five children, preferably on a nice quiet beach somewhere.
 You can learn more about Traci on her website HERE.

 Steven Bohls has a useless BA in English from BYU, and an even more useless master’s degree in Why-In-The-World-Did-I-Study-Business?
 He’s slain scourges of slithy toves, and always seeks to wield the vorpal blade of eccentricity.
 He’s an artist first, a thinker next, and a writer last.
 He sees rules as big, red, “DO NOT PUSH” buttons, begging to be pushed.
 And so he pushes them.
 Then smiles at the sound of distant sirens.
 He lives by the words of Arthur Miller: “The best work that anybody ever writes is the work that is on the verge of embarrassing him, always.”

 Helen Boswell loves writing stories that include tough topics but happily-ever-afters.
 A first-generation Chinese-American, Helen is the author of the multicultural romance-suspense LOSING ENOUGH and the urban fantasy MYTHOLOGY trilogy.
 She’s also an associate professor of biology at SUU, mother of two boys, and a long-standing contributor to ThinkingThroughOurFingers.com.